 The major banks or the nationally operating banks have extensive branches and agency networks because they operate throughout Australia.
 The State Banks have their operations within each state and the regionally operating banks are those building societies that have been converted into banks and they cater to a niche market.
 The structure of the Australian Banking system is oligopolistic in nature.
 The Australian market is dominated by four major banks thus lessening completion and making the market oligopolistic.

-Top 10 Best Banks in Australia
+List of Top 10 Best Banks in Australia

 In Australia, there are 53 Australian banks out of which only 14 are owned by the government.
 Though there are several small banks present the Australian Banking sector is dominated by four major banks- Commonwealth Bank of Australia, Westpac Banking Corporation, Australia and New Zealand Banking Group (ANZ) and National Australia Bank (NAB).
 All these banks have AA- ratings.
-Let us outline the top 10 Best banks in Australia:

 #1.
 Commonwealth Bank of Australia: